 UPDATE Dec 28, 2019: Molybendum must be added at 500mcg per day (or 1mg every 2 days).

-Below is the list of supplements recommended for the protocol along with links for where to find them, subject to availability.
+Below is the list of supplement guidelines for the protocol along with links for where to find them, subject to availability.
 Do not take a form of supplement other than what is suggested as it may not work as intended (eg/ use only Zinc Citrate).
 You may use other reputable brands as long as the form and dosage amount is equivalent.
 Note that online retailers may charge import duty fees upon delivery.
 For support or if any of the links are not working properly please contact me.